 Seidenberg and McClelland's study showed (as cited in Coltheart, Curtis, Atkins, & Haller, 1993) that [...]

-- What you have in hand (Coltheart) is 'the secondary source', and the original work that has been cited in your source (Seidenberg) is 'the primary source'.
+- What you have consulted, in hand, (Coltheart) is "the secondary source," and the original work that has been cited in that source (Seidenberg) is "the primary source."

-- In the reference list give the secondary source (the one you have in hand; the one you consulted).
+- In the reference list give the secondary source according to its category type (the one you have in hand; the one you consulted).

 - Scholars are recommended to find the original work to read and cite, if possible.